BetaDraconis/scala-2-sorting-algorithms/README.md

-# scala-sorting-algorithms
+# scala-2-sorting-algorithms
-A collection of different sorting algorithms implemented using Scala.
+A collection of different sorting algorithms implemented using Scala 2.x.x.